Disadvantages of Composite (White) Filling Material

 Explanation:

-With the older generation of composites, the curing process caused some undesirable effects to occur with the composite filling material.
+With the older generation of composites, the curing process caused undesirable effects with the composite filling material.
 It caused ‘shrinkage’ to occur.
-Shrinkage is the pulling away of the filling material from the walls of the cavity preparation…It is important to note that we need the filling material to be tightly packed against the walls of the cavity preparation.
-Shrinkage causes gaps or openings to occur between the interface of the filling material and the tooth structure.
-These gaps result in what’s known as micro leakage.
-We discussed micro leakage in a previous blog, “Microleakage – What is it?” posted on April 8th, 2013.
+Shrinkage is the pulling away of the filling material from the walls of the cavity preparation…It is important to note that we need the filling material to be tightly packed against the cavity preparation walls.
+Shrinkage causes gaps or openings between the interface of the filling material and the tooth structure.
+These gaps result in what’s known as microleakage.
+We discussed microleakage in a previous blog, “Microleakage – What is it?” posted on April 8th, 2013.

 Gaps between the filling material and tooth structure can result in plaque, food particles and saliva leaching into the tooth.
-This can cause re-decay to occur in addition to the likelihood of developing tooth sensitivity i.e. to cold and sweets…so gaps are unacceptable in dentistry at the tooth-filling interface…there must be a tight seal.
+This can cause re-decays in addition to the likelihood of developing tooth sensitivity i.e. to cold and sweets…so gaps are unacceptable in dentistry at the tooth-filling interface…there must be a tight seal.

 2) Composite material is not as durable as amalgam

-It may not be able to handle the pressure of biting and chewing as well as silver fillings, especially if it’s a large filling.
-However, even large fillings made up of amalgam are not as strong as natural tooth structure.
-This is why we suggest crowns (caps) for teeth with large restorations.
+It may not handle the pressure of biting and chewing or silver fillings, especially if it’s a large filling.
+However, even large fillings made of amalgam are not as strong as natural tooth structures.
+This is why we suggest dental crowns (caps) for teeth with extensive restorations.

-Because a large white filling may not be able to withstand too much stress, it may be prone to chipping or fracturing.
-As mentioned in the previous blog, this can be repaired quite readily.
+Because a sizeable white filling may not be able to withstand too much stress, it may be prone to chipping or fracturing.

 3) Placing a white filling is very technique-sensitive

-With a white filling, there are several steps that need to be taken to ensure success…this in addition to maintaining a dry field (#3 above).
-This may be difficult at times, especially with an anxious patient who can’t sit in the dental chair for extended periods of time.
-And as well, difficult for those who can’t keep their mouths open for too long.
-Proper scheduling of appointments is key!
+With a white filling, several steps must be taken to ensure success… in addition to maintaining a dry field (#3 above).
+This may be difficult, especially with an anxious patient who can’t sit in the dental chair for extended periods.
+It is also difficult for those who can’t open their mouths for too long.
+Proper scheduling of appointments is critical!

 5) Some insurance companies don’t cover white fillings on back (molar) teeth

-The most likely reason is that the insurance company doesn’t feel that a back tooth needs to have a white filling and be esthetically pleasing.
-They look at it more as an issue of function, not esthetics.
-Insurance companies will usually cover for white fillings on the front (anterior) and side (premolar) teeth.
+The most likely reason is that the insurance company doesn’t feel that a back tooth needs to have a white filling and be aesthetically pleasing.
+They look at it more as an issue of function, not aesthetics.
+Insurance companies usually cover white fillings on the front (anterior) and side (premolar) teeth.
 White fillings are more costly than silver fillings.

 6) The shade of a white filling may darken over time